SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 The MMT story of money is still chartalist, but is *generalized chartalism* --- which means it almost always practically takes some power or authority to run the currency unit payments system.
-They have to be either rusted, feared, or both.
+They have to be either trusted, feared, or both.

-### Helping and Hindering
+## Helping and Hindering

 This duality in MMT exists in any institutionally arranged system, it is almost a tautology, because unless something is a deterministic machine designed and built to